Isabel Allende: Journalism

+Author

-In 1981, while in Caracas, Allende received a phone call informing her that her 99-year-old grandfather was near death, and she sat down to write him a letter, hoping to thereby "keep him alive, at least in spirit."
+In 1977, while in Caracas, Allende received a phone call informing her that her 99-year-old grandfather was near death, and she sat down to write him a letter, hoping to thereby "keep him alive, at least in spirit."
 The letter evolved into a book, The House of the Spirits (1982); this work intended to exorcise the ghosts of the Pinochet dictatorship.
-The book was rejected by numerous Latin American publishers, but eventually published in Buenos Aires.
+The book was rejected by numerous Latin American publishers, but eventually published in Barcelona.
 The book soon ran to more than two dozen editions in Spanish and was translated into a score of languages.
 Allende was compared to Gabriel García Márquez as an author in the style known as magical realism.

 Although Allende is often cited as a practitioner of magical realism, her works also display elements of post-Boom literature.
 Allende also holds to a very strict writing routine.
-She writes on a computer, working Monday to Saturday, 09:00 to 19:00 "I always start on 8 January", Allende stated; "a tradition she began in 1981 with the letter she wrote to her dying grandfather that would become The House of the Spirits."
+She writes on a computer, working Monday to Saturday, 09:00 to 19:00.
+"I always start on 8 January", Allende stated, "a tradition she began in 1981 with the letter she wrote to her dying grandfather that would become The House of the Spirits."

 Allende's book Paula (1995) is a memoir of her childhood in Santiago and the years she spent in exile.
 It is written as an anguished letter to her daughter.
 In 1991 an error in Paula's medication resulted in severe brain damage, leaving her in a persistent vegetative state.
 Allende spent months at Paula's bedside before learning that a hospital mishap had caused the brain damage.
 Allende had Paula moved to a hospital in California where she died on 6 December 1992.

-Allende's novels have been translated into more than 40 languages and sold about 74 million copies.
+Allende's novels have been translated into more than 42 languages and sold more than 77 million copies.
 Her 2008 book, The Sum of Our Days, is a memoir.
 It focuses on her life with her family, which includes her grown son, Nicolás; second husband, William Gordon; and several grandchildren.
 A novel set in New Orleans, Island Beneath the Sea, was published in 2010.
 In 2011 came El cuaderno de Maya (Maya's Notebook), in which the setting alternates between Berkeley, California, and Chiloé in Chile, as well as Las Vegas, Nevada.